tytydraco/yessleep/out/I_was_Solicited_While_Abroad_and_Now_my_Memory_is_Unravelling_PART_1.md

 **“Thank you,** ***Lieverd***\*\*.”\*\*

 The panic that had gripped me moments ago melted away.
-That name-*Lievard*\-sent a shiver of warmth through me.
+That name-*Lieverd*\-sent a shiver of warmth through me.
 I couldn’t help but smile, my earlier fears suddenly forgotten.

 The car door swung open, jolting me from my thoughts.
 Will slid into the driver’s seat, tossing a bag of crisps into my lap.
 “Ready to go, sleepyhead?”